core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 While in **PENDING**, the following applies:

-* Upon receiving a convergent message:
+* Upon needing to send a message (e.g., the application wants to send a request):

-  1. Achieve key confirmation.
+  1. Send the message as a convergent message.

-  2. Move to the **Pre-IDLE** stage.
+  2. Stay in **PENDING**.

 * Upon receiving a non KUDOS message protected with the latest CTX_NEW: